lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/python_virtual_environments.md

 in other environments.

-In your virtual environment, you can use packages from the (Complete List of Modules)(SoftwareModulesList) or if you didn't find what you need you can install required packages with the command: `pip install`.
+In your virtual environment, you can use packages from the (Complete List of Modules) or if you didn't find what you need you can install required packages with the command: `pip install`.
 With the command `pip freeze`, you can see a list of all installed packages and their versions.

-This example shows how to start working with **Conda** and virtual environment (with using module system)
+This example shows how to start working with **conda** and virtual environment (with using module system)

 ```Bash